 - Timely submit a complete, correct copy of the Bar Application and supporting documentation by the deadline, April 25, 2022: Supreme Court Bar Application

 - Obtain a certificate from the clerk, presiding judge, or other authorized official of the highest Court where licensed to practice evidencing the fact that you have been a member in good standing of the Bar for at least 3 years.

 - MAIL a $200 check made payable to the “Supreme Court of the United States”, your application, and supporting documentation to:

 Georgetown University Law Center

 600 New Jersey Avenue, NW

 Washington, DC 20001

-Materials must be received no later than May 1, 2019.
+Materials must be received no later than APRIL 25, 2022.
 If materials are not received by the deadline, you will be unable to participate in the ceremony.
-Please review our Admission to the Bar Supreme Court of the United States Application Guide 2019, which covers application instructions and frequently asked questions.

 Space is limited.
 Reservations accepted on a first-come, first-served basis.

 Questions?
 Contact Kelsey Jarrett in Alumni Affairs at email@example.com.